dujanhung/evtsbx-api-doc/lua/es_GUI.md

 >texts should be short, and meaningful.

 >[!IMPORTANT]
->long text is <i>technically</i> possible. however, it would make the text smaller, which would harm readability, especially plain texts.
+>long texts is <i>technically</i> possible. however, it would make the text smaller, which would harm readability, especially plain texts.

 ___